Craft CMS vs WordPress: Which is the best CMS? 2023 Edition

 After working extensively in both WordPress and Craft CMS over the years, we’ve learned a lot about the pros and cons of each content management system (CMS).
 For many years, WordPress has been the most dominant CMS platform available in the market.
-Available since 2003, WordPress usage constitutes 42.9%, and 64% of all CMS installs are WordPress.
+Available since 2003, WordPress usage constitutes 43.1%, and 61% of all CMS installs are WordPress.
 Craft CMS, which initially launched its first beta in 2012, is quickly becoming a popular choice amongst agencies and businesses alike.
 However, it has a long way to go because Craft’s current usage is less than 1%.
 Currently, there are over 30 million active WordPress websites, and only 50,760 Craft websites.
-WordPress is in its 5th iteration “Simone” with version 6 (currently in beta) coming just around the corner on May 24, 2022.
-Craft CMS 4 recently launched on May 4, 2022, and also offers a plethora of new features and updates.
+Wordpress 6 "Arturo" and Craft CMS 4 were both launched in 2022, both offering a new plethora of features.
 While CMS usage may impact your decision, we’re looking at five primary areas of a CMS: performance, community support, security, content management, and costs.
 If you’re looking to compare SEO capabilities, you can check out our comparison guide here.

 Craft CMS vs WordPress: Community Support & Plugins